tingstad/maven-release-version/README.md

 ![Architecture](graph.svg)

 Note the different arrows for inheritance, depends, and builds.
+The two boxes are released independently.

 This architecture is not a prerequisite for using the technique, it just demonstrates that it works in a non-trivial case.